- contribute

 Technical writers are responsible for the creation and maintenance of our end-user documentation, including our support pages:

-- Keeping our documentation efficient for the people reading them (relevant and easy to navigate).
+Keeping our documentation relevant and easy to navigate for the people reading them.

 On top of end-user documentation, technical writers can help with: